DharmaDoll/defcon27_csharp_workshop/README.md

 Inject to source code([1.cs](https://github.com/DharmaDoll/defcon27_csharp_workshop/blob/56a29e8fc1288a70bd0fbdd558014f9bf7396252/Labs/lab3/1.cs#L30))

 #### Bypassing Application Whitelisting ([2.cs](https://github.com/DharmaDoll/defcon27_csharp_workshop/blob/master/Labs/lab3/2.cs))
+##### living off the land and is used by attackers to circumvent controls and avoid detection.
 ```powershell
 C:\Windows\Microsoft.NET\Framework\v4.0.30319\csc.exe 2.cs
 #Now for the bypass, we can execute the following command to get InstallUtil.exe to run our assembly, instead of launching it directly